 Before anything else, your URL has to be descriptive and meaningful (please avoid weird number and random letter combinations!).
 And of course the URL is a very good place for your keywords.

-Also don’t forget that in a year you may want to update your content (including the title), so make sure your URL is evergreen and can be later applied to slightly or even drastically different content.
-If you decide to change the URL, do not forget about redirection in order to avoid 404 mistakes.
+Also, don’t forget that in a year you may want to update your content (including the title), so make sure your URL is evergreen and can be later applied to slightly or even drastically different content.
+If you decide to change the URL, do not forget about redirection to avoid 404 mistakes.

-Your URL length matters — it’s best to keep it around 3 to 5 words long.
+Your URL length matters — it is best to keep it around 3 to 5 words long.
 Also, when it comes to URL structure, using underscores as word separators is not recommended.

-Meta description does not impact your rankings in any way, but as I said earlier, you have to think about your users as well.
-Well-written meta description will help them better understand what your article or page is about.
+A meta description does not impact your search engine rankings in any way, but as I said earlier, you have to think about users as well.
+A well-written meta description will help them better understand what your article or page is about, and it helps with click- through-rates.

-Also do not just let Google choose the meta description for you: if you do, you may find a random phrase from your page residing there.
-And avoid duplicate meta descriptions across different pages.
+Also you do not want to let Google choose the meta description for you.
+When it happens, you may find a random phrase from your page residing there that won’t help you with users.
+You also want to avoid duplicate meta descriptions across different pages.

-SEMrush On Page SEO Checker — the group of Content ideas provides you with all the tips you need to make your content better from the SEO standpoint.
-For example it will help you make sure that you put tags to all the right places, and if your SEO specialist resorts to the old keyword stuffing in <meta> tag.
+SEMrush On Page SEO Checker — the group of content ideas provides you with the tips you need to make your content better from an SEO standpoint.
+For example, it will help you make sure that you put tags to all the right places, and if your SEO specialist resorts to the outdated SEO strategies

 Keywords and Semantically Related Words